FYI

 Signs are prohibited in all mulched areas, medians, and on any signpost at Temple Hills and Temple Hills West.
 Real estate open-house signs may be posted no more than two (2) days prior to open house and must be removed immediately following the open house.
 Real estate signs are permitted at the front entrance, but must be kept out of mulched areas and off medians.
 Open-house pointer signs must be kept out of the medians but can be located in grassy areas at the side of the road.
 Contractor, company and promotional signs are not permitted.
 Non-compliant signs will be removed by the HOA and the owner will be contacted if possible.
 DO NOT attempt to tape any signs to the signposts in Temple Hills!

-Billing, Closings, Dues Info:
+Business Office for Billing, Closings, and Dues Info:

 615-256-7146